When a new bank issues your retail card, changes in the rewards and the card’s terms can follow

 What you can do.
 Check the section of the agreement for dispute resolution and see if you can opt out of mandatory arbitration for disputes.
 Many issuers allow a window of time for new customers to reject the mandatory arbitration clause by writing an opt-out letter.
 Such clauses block you from taking the issuer to court or participating in a class action against them, meaning you will forgo awards from class settlements.

 Changes in financing terms.
 The new bank can, with advance notice, reduce your credit limit, increase fees, or raise your interest rate for new purchases.
 The notice period for most changes is 45 days.
 If the bank just outbid the previous issuer for the accounts, it may well be looking for ways to generate more profit from them.

 What you can do: If changes to account terms are deemed significant, under the Truth in Lending Act, you have the right to reject the changes.
 The notice should include instructions on how to reject the new terms.
 This means you can pay off your existing balance over time, but cannot make new charges.
 The repayment periods for this “protected” balance are outlined by consumer protection law.

-tension in store-bank partnerships
+Trade-offs and tension in store-bank partnerships

 Keep in mind that transitions don’t always go as planned for the retailer, and the first thing you hear about the card may not be the last.